knarbmakes/ifworldscollide/README.md

 The game is played with 10 to 20 models per player, with no particular miniature line; any and all levels of magic, technology and even different time periods can be played together.
 The focus of the game is on narrative gameplay with memorable and exciting moments.
 Games are designed to be completed within 1.5 hours for two players.

+## Dimensions and Unit Size

+The game may be played in any scale and with any measurement system.
+Distances are defined as unitless values of d (eg: 23d), which can be scaled/converted to your choosing.
+A simple rule of thumb for playing in 1:56 (standard 25/32mm) is 1d is equal to 1 inch, or 1d is equal to 25mm.

 ## Stuff you Need

 * A tabletop or surface to play the game on.
-Suggested size is 3’ by 3’ square, or larger.
+A 36d by 36d square, or ~1300d squared rectangle.
 * Several pieces of terrain for blocking line-of-sight and creating an interesting play surface.
 * A set of six sided dice of various colors.
 * A set of miniatures to play with for each player.
 Each individual miniature model is referred to as a unit.
+* A way to measure distance.
+Ruler/Measuring Tape.

 ## Reading the Rules